sframe-wg/sframe/draft-omara-sframe.md

 The last byte (NUM) after the authentication tag list and before the signature indicates the number of the authentication tags from previous frames present in the current frame.
 All the authentications tags MUST have the same size, which MUST be equal to the authentication tag size of the current frame.
 The signature is fixed size depending on the signature algorithm used (for example, 64 bytes for Ed25519).

 The receiver has to keep track of all the frames received but yet not verified, by storing the authentication tags of each received frame.
-When a signature is received, the reciever will verify it with the signature key associated to the key id of the frame the singature was sent in.
-If the verification is sucessful, the received will mark the frames as authenticated and remove them from the list of the not verified frames.
+When a signature is received, the receiver will verify it with the signature key associated to the key id of the frame the signature was sent in.
+If the verification is successful, the received will mark the frames as authenticated and remove them from the list of the not verified frames.
 It is up to the application to decide what to do when signature verification fails.

 When using SVC, the hash will be calculated over all the frames of the different spatial layers within the same superframe/picture.
 However the SFU will be able to drop frames within the same stream (either spatial or temporal) to match target bitrate.